 I’ve done 35 trades in the US equity market since my post in early March, most have been on for a few days.
 So how have I done… not too bad but learning.
-There’s been wins and losses.
+I’ve had wins and losses.
 I cut my trading account in half after realizing the higher the amounts involved the more emotional my learning curve will be; and invested the other half in passive investments like broad market ETFs and some P2P lending.

 Though the FIFA World Cup is on, I haven’t been paying too much attention to it, more trying to understand technical analysis and trade.
 This photo illustrates well how to do both 😉 ..not sure how well it works for active trading tho.
 But it does get your mind off trading for a while which could be beneficial.